 Eminence Organics Bright Skin Licorice Root Exfoliating Peel

-This brightening facial peel is made with all natural and organic ingredients and is one of the best chemical peel for hyperpigmentation, dark spots, skin discoloration and scar marks.
-The peel solution contains a blend of AHAs (lactic and mandelic), which gently exfoliate and brighten skin.
-In addition, this active peel includes skin lightening and depigmenting ingredients like natural hydroquinone complex, licorice root, azelaic acid, niacinamide, and antioxidants.
+This brightening peel is made with all natural and organic ingredients.
+In addition to gentle lactic and mandelic acid, this active peel also includes skin lightening and depigmenting ingredients like natural hydroquinone complex, licorice root, azelaic acid, niacinamide, and antioxidants.

-Overall, this peel will benefit the most those who have uneven skin tone, hyperpigmentation, or aging and sun damaged skin.
-This effective treatment is a leave-on, and can be used 1-3 times a week on cleansed and toned skin.
+Overall, this producr will benefit the most those who have uneven skin tone, hyperpigmentation, or aging and sun damaged skin.

 Caudalie Glycolic Peel